amikael/HELFI/README.md

   > Valtter Luoto, Matti Liljeqvist, Anssi Yli-Jyrä, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, editors.
 (1997). _Iso Raamatun Sanahakemisto (The Finnish Analytical Bible Concordance)_, volumes 1–2.
 Raamatun Tietokirja, Aika Oy Kristilliset Kirjat, Keuruu, Finland.

-The texts, lemma and morphology databases of the three languages in the corpus are not licensed by us, but they are just made available as open third-party components but in our custom file formats.
+**The texts, lemma and morphology databases of the three languages in the corpus are not covered by our license.**  They are just made available as open third-party components but in our custom file formats.
 These components are either in the public domain or under licenses that allow their use under specifix restrictions.
 The only exception is the base text of the Hebrew Bible whose availability seem to have two contradictory interpretations that we are able to solve.

 ## Parts that remain in the public domain or under their current restrictions